Carl Higbie: Iraq

 In a CNN interview with retired-Major General Paul Eaton and Chris Cuomo, Higbie was critical of the use of air power and drone strikes by the Obama administration and argued in support of Trump's promise to address problems in Iraq with "boots on the ground."
 He was also critical of Eaton, who was the U.S. Army Chief of Infantry and then the Commanding General of the Coalition Military Assistance Training Team in Iraq (2003–2004), stating that the leadership "[Eaton's] articulated here today is not conducive to winning a war."

 Trump transition team

 During the transition following the 2016 presidential election, Higbie defended Steve Bannon from accusations of anti-Semitism, misogyny, and racism.
 Of Bannon's appointment as chief strategist to President-elect Trump, Higbie said: "Steve Bannon has excelled in every single role he has held dating back to his service in the US Navy.
 I cannot imagine a better person to be advising an already successful businessman taking on the biggest business in the world, the US Government."

+Television

+Higbie started hosting Saturday Report on Newsmax TV in 2020 and has also filled in as guest host for other Newsmax hosts.
+In 2022 he quit Saturday Report to host Wake Up America Weekend.
+In April 2023 he got his own nightly show Carl Higbie Frontline airing at 5PM ET, replacing Spicer & Co. after Sean Spicer's departure from Newsmax.
+In September 2025 Newsmax announced Carl Higbie Frontline would air at 6PM ET.